gardener/gardener/docs/usage/shoot_serviceaccounts.md

 ### Enablement

-If the prerequisites are met then the feature can be enabled for a shoot cluster by annotating it with `authentication.gardener.cloud/issuer=managed`.
+If the prerequisites are met then the feature can be enabled for a shoot cluster by annotating it with `authentication.gardener.cloud/issuer: managed`.
 Mind that once enabled, this feature cannot be disabled.
 After the shoot is reconciled, you can retrieve the new shoot service account issuer value from the shoot's status.
 A sample query that will retrieve the managed issuer looks like this:

 ```bash
 kubectl -n my-project get shoot my-shoot -o jsonpath='{.status.advertisedAddresses[?(@.name=="service-account-issuer")].url}'